b2026mhtBriola/RbBriolaFelarca/README.md

 The project seeks to explore famous songs that heve been cemented in the public memory through "memes", short humorous clips or images that spread rapidly across areas of the Internet.
+For this this project we have curated the 4 (in our opinion) most iconic song that fit this description.
+These 4 songs are but a small sample of the immeasurable numbers of memes that prevail in our digital world.

 List of Pages: